- Negotiation

 Minimum Salary Requirements Example

-While I am flexible about my salary, my minimum salary requirement that would reflect my experience and skill levels would be $50,000.
-While that is my minimum salary requirement, I am flexible with a range going up to $55,000.
+While I am flexible, my minimum salary requirement that reflects my experience and skills is $50,000, though I am open to a range up to $55,000.

-A salary requirement is the amount of money a person needs to be paid in order to accept a job offer.
-Some companies ask for people to include their salary requirements either with the application or in the cover letter.
+Salary requirements refer to the amount of compensation a candidate needs to receive in order to accept a job offer.
+Many companies request applicants to specify their salary requirements either in the application or within the cover letter.

 -